Gregg shorthand: Gregg Shorthand Simplified

 Gregg Shorthand Simplified was published in 1949.
 This system drastically reduced the number of brief forms that needed to be memorized to only 181.
 Even with this reduction in the number of brief forms, one could still reach speeds upward of 150 WPM.
-The system was simplified in order to directly address the need of business stenographers, who only needed to produce 100–120 WPM transcription.
+The system was simplified to directly address the need of business stenographers, who only needed to produce 100–120 WPM transcription.
 The creator of an advanced reporting version of Gregg Shorthand, Charles Lee Swem, wrote in The National Shorthand Reporter, "An abbreviated, simplified edition of our system has been published and accepted for the purpose of training office stenographers, and not necessarily reporters."
 He also advised, "I do not believe any young student should hesitate to study Simplified for fear it will jeopardize his chances of becoming a reporter.
 It is fundamentally the same system as we reporters learned from the Anniversary edition.
 Once Simplified is learned, the change-over to the reporting style is comparatively simple and can be made by any writer."